Post Summary: A guide to Sandpoint, Idaho in winter including the best things to do in and where to stay.

 BOWLING AT 7B

 Who doesn’t love bowling?
 When no one knows what to do, and the weather is bringing you down, head to 7B lanes for a day of silly fun.
 With fun music, snacks, and video games, it’s a great family-friendly activity that everyone can enjoy.
 They don’t have a website, so call them at (208) 255-2695 to double-check their times and to see if they have availability.
 The address is 120 S Division Ave, Sandpoint, ID 83864.

 The perfect way to warm up and treat your body after days of skiing, snowshoeing, and fat biking?
 A day at the spa.
 The Wildflower Spa at Seasons is an Aveda Spa and Salon perched high to take in its beautiful waterfront views of Lake Pend Oreille.
 I’ve been many times and always happy with the service.
 They also have a small steam room available to use before or after treatment.
 They often offer new client discounts, so check their website for any new deals.

 BONUS: DAY TRIP TO COEUR D’ALENE, IDAHO

 Once you’ve done all your fun Sandpoint winter activities, head to Coeur d’Alene, Idaho, to explore our neighboring city.
 Located 45 minutes from Sandpoint, it’s a great day trip or overnight addition when visiting Sandpoint in the winter.
-To see what to do there, check out our article on the best things to do in Coeur d’Alene in the winter.
+They offer fun activities like ice skating and a winter light show.
+To learn more, check out our article on the best things to do in Coeur d’Alene in the winter.